earthly/website/blog/_posts/2023-05-29-data-pipelines-with-airflow.md

 ![Web Server log columns]({{site.images}}{{page.slug}}/ymAJw53.jpg)
 </div>

-We will extract two columns (timestamp,visitorId) from the file downloaded.
+We will extract two columns (`timestamp`,`visitorId`) from the file downloaded.
 So we will use the bash command to extract the two columns and create a new file with the name `web_server_log_extracted.txt`

 ~~~{.python caption="ETL_DAG_Code.py"}
 #Extract two columns from the file downloaded